Audio and video settings

 Click the

-button in the bottom right corner of the camera image:
+button in the bottom right corner of the camera video:

-Select the recognition area by placing the frame points in the desired positions.
+Mark the area to be recognized by placing the frame points in the selected positions.
 In this window, you can also rotate (

 ) or mirror (